 Anti-aircraft gun crews positioned around Hanoi have reportedly been, strengthened as a result of recent American fighter-bomber raids against North Vietnamese anti-aircraft missile sites.

-Anti-aircraft gun crews positioned around Hanoi have reportedly been, strengthened as a result of recent American fighter-bomber raids against North Vietnamese anti-aircraft missile sites.
+Background: Anti-aircraft gun crews positioned around Hanoi have reportedly been, strengthened as a result of recent American fighter-bomber raids against North Vietnamese anti-aircraft missile sites.
 The crews around the capital have been increased in number as new recruits are trained in the use of their weapons.

 Before a recent drill, the crew of one of the guns were taking advantage of the free moments with a game of volleyball.
 When the drill began the alarm was sounded and the crow raced to their weapon.
 Aiming of the gun is assisted by a radar aiming mechanism.
 Some of the men joined the crews in January.